pheuter/ooc-redis/README.md

 About
 =====

-*redis-ooc* is a redis binding for the [ooc](http://ooc-lang.org) language.
+*ooc-redis* is a redis binding for the [ooc](http://ooc-lang.org) language.
 This binding requires that you have hiredis headers in ``/usr/include`` and the hiredis dynamic library (which you get after running make in the hiredis distribution) in ``/usr/lib``.
 If you do not have those directories, place the header and dynamic library files wherever your system keeps them by default.

 Install
 =======

 1. Install [hiredis](http://github.com/antirez/hiredis)
-2. In your $OOC_LIBS directory, ``git clone http://github.com/gmaster1440/redis-ooc.git``
+2. In your $OOC_LIBS directory, ``git clone http://github.com/gmaster1440/ooc-redis.git``
 3. See ``sample/list.ooc`` for a sample program

 Usage